 Two of the most common are Hypoglycemia and insulin resistance.

 In hypoglycemia, there’s a spike in blood sugar, then a major drop.
 Hypoglycemia literally means “low sugar.”
-When this happens the brain and body start to panic because their resource (sugar) needed for energy is getting low.
+When this happens the brain and body start to panic because the resource (sugar) needed for energy is getting low.